obalunenko/advent-of-code/.github/pull_request_template.md

 ## Github Issue

-_If any, add a JIRA ticket number._
+_If any, add a GitHub issue number._

 ## Possible failures/side-effects